adamposledni/mindsphere-sdk-dotnet/README.md

 ### ServiceCollection usage

 If you have installed ASP.NET Core extension, then you can simply register MindSphere service in the service container.
-However you it is not necessary to use this feature.
+However it is not necessary to use this feature.

 This service needs to have HttpClient service in the container as well.